MikeDakotaStayTrue/mikedakotastaytrue.github.io/_projects/Surveillance.md

 category: hackthebox
 ---

-Port scanning - 22 (ssh), 80 (web), 1863 (filtred?) and 7100 (filtred?)
+Port scanning result:
+* 22 (ssh)
+* 80 (web)
+* 1863 (filtred or fp)
+* 7100 (filtred or fp)

-Add machine address to /etc/hosts as surveillance.htb and let's get started.
+Add machine address to ```/etc/hosts``` as **surveillance.htb** and let's get started.

 ## Foothold
-It's a default landing web page, but useful browser extension Wappalyzer specified CraftCMS.
+It's a default landing web page, but useful browser extension [Wappalyzer](https://www.wappalyzer.com) specified CraftCMS.

 {% include figure.html path="assets/img/writeups/hackthebox/Surveillance/surveillance_landing_page.png" title="example image" class="img-fluid rounded z-depth-1" %}

-Also, that information can be found in footer of landing page - https://github.com/craftcms/cms/tree/4.4.14.
+Also, that information can be found in footer of landing page - [LINK](https://github.com/craftcms/cms/tree/4.4.14).
 CraftCMS is a "flexible, user-friendly CMS for creating custom digital experiences on the web and beyond", and written in PHP.
 Google some CVEs and security issues, and it will be found a CVE-2023-41892.

 ### CVE-2023-41892
 CVE-2023-41892 is Unanticated RCE for CraftCMS.
 This is a high-impact, low-complexity attack vector.
 Users running Craft installations before 4.4.15 are encouraged to update to at least that version to mitigate the issue.
 This issue has been fixed in Craft CMS 4.4.15.

+There is really good description of that CVE on Calif's [blog](https://blog.calif.io/p/craftcms-rce).

+In short, one of controller class contains method (beforeAction) with object creation and some gadget chains can do some destruct action, including arbitrary file inclusion.

+Later, for detect vulnerability it can be used to call arbitrary method, like phpinfo via \\GuzzleHttp\\Psr7\\FnStream.\
+Or, to achive RCE via arbitrary PHP file inclusion using Imagick class chain.\
 Our version is 4.4.14 and it means that it's vulnerable.

 ## User
-First, lets inject "phpinfo" command to be confident that exploit can be done successfully.
+First, lets inject "phpinfo" method to be confident that exploit can be executed successfully.

 ```HTTP
 POST / HTTP/1.1